soyart/ssg/README.md

   - `{{from-h1}}`

-    This will prompt ssg-go to use the first `<h1>` tag value as head title.
+    This will prompt ssg-go to use the first Markdown line starting with `#` value as head title.
+    For example, if this is your Markdown:

+    ```markdown
+    ## This is H2

+    # This is H1

+    : This is also an H1

+    This is paragraph
+    ```

+    then `This is H1` will be used as the page's title.

   - `{{from-tag}}`

-    This will prompt ssg-go to find the first line starting with `:title`, and use it as the document head title.
+    Like with `{{from-h1}}`, but finds the first line starting with `:title` instead, i.e. `This is also an H1` from the example above will be used as the page's title.

   For example, consider the following header/footer templates and a Markdown page: